 - 1) There are no assets accumulating in a trust that meets the criteria in paragraph 4 of GASB Statement 75 related to this OPEB plan. - 2) This is a 10-year schedule; however, the information in this schedule is not required to be presented retroactively.
-Years will be added to this schedule in future fiscal years until 10 years of information is available. - 3) The amounts reported for each fiscal year were determined as of the prior fiscal year-end.
+Years will be added to this schedule in future fiscal years until 10 years of information is available. - 3) The amounts reported for each fiscal year were determined as of the prior fiscal year-end. - 4) Change of assumptions: In 2021, the discount rate changed from 3.51% to 2.21%

-THE UNIVERSITY OF TENNESSEE Supplementary Combining Schedule of Net Position June 30, 2019
+THE UNIVERSITY OF TENNESSEE Supplementary Combining Schedule of Net Position June 30, 2021